centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 To troubleshoot a Plugin, you must always:

 - Copy/Paste the command from the Centreon Web UI to troubleshoot it from the CLI
-- Use the centreon-engine user to execute manually the Plugin (and never root!)
+- Use the centreon-engine user to execute the Plugin manually (and never root!).

 ## Common problems